54 Years Ago: Glen Campbell Makes His First Appearance With the Beach Boys

 Fifty-four years ago today (Dec.
 24, 1964) was an unforgettable day for Glen Campbell: It was on that date that the country crooner made his debut appearance with the Beach Boys, filling in for an ailing Brian Wilson at the Sam Houston Coliseum in Houston, Texas.

 Both Campbell and the Beach Boys were in the early days of their success when Campbell hit the road with the band.
 Campbell had released his third album, The Astounding 12-String Guitar of Glen Campbell, earlier that year, but he was still four years away from chart success (with "Gentle on My Mind," which peaked at No. 2 in 1967); the Beach Boys, meanwhile, had just achieved their first No. 1 hit, "I Get Around."
-The rising country star had played on several of the group's sessions but had never performed live with them until Wilson unexpectedly canceled a series of dates due to a nervous breakdown.
+As part of the Wrecking Crew, a revered group of studio musicians, the rising country star had played on several of the group's sessions but had never performed live with them until Wilson unexpectedly canceled a series of dates due to a nervous breakdown.

 "I felt I had no choice," Wilson recalls.
 "I was run down mentally and emotionally because I was running around, jumping on jets from one city to another on one-night stands, also producing, writing, arranging, singing, planning, teaching -- to the point where I had no peace of mind and no chance to actually sit down and think or even rest.
 I was so mixed up and so overworked."

 After realizing that Wilson was unable to perform, the band called on Campbell to take his place temporarily.